-We explain exactly how this feature works, which slot machines have this feature and whether it is all “playing responsibly”.
+The team at Megaways Casino will now explain to you exactly how this feature works, which slot machines have this feature and whether it is all “playing responsibly”.

 How exactly does the “buy a bonus feature” work?

 The term “buy the bonus” actually says it exactly.
 You buy the bonus.
 That costs you an x number of times your bet.
-We explains the easiest on the basis of concrete examples.
+We explain the easiest on the basis of concrete examples.

-White Rabbit for example, one of the popular Megaways slot machines from Big Time Gaming.
-You buy the bonus there for 100 times your bet.
+White Rabbit Megaways, for example, allows you to buy the bonus for 100 times your bet.
 Suppose you play with € 0.10, then you can buy the bonus for € 10.
-You don’t have to wait until you conjure up three rabbits from the top hat.
+You don't have to wait until you conjure up three rabbits from the top hat.
 You click on “buy the bonus”, you count 100 times your bet and the next spin there are at least three rabbits on your screen.
 With that you push straight ahead towards the bonus.

 Another example: Barcrest's Rainbow Riches Reels of Gold.
 You can buy Big Bet Spins here.
 These Big Bet Spins are spins with a number of features of this Rainbow Riches slot machine.
 These spins have a fixed price.
 A normal spin on Rainbow Riches Reels or Gold will cost you a minimum of € 0.10.
 A Big Bet Spin will cost you a minimum of € 5 and a maximum of € 25 for five pieces.